Striveworks/valor/docs/metrics.md

 Note that Datum.text is used differently for summarization than for Q&A and RAG tasks.
 For summarization, the Datum.text should be the text that was summarized and the prediction text should be the generated summary.
 This is different than Q&A and RAG where the Datum.text is the query and the prediction text is the generated answer.

-### Coherence (LLM-guided)
+### Summary Coherence (LLM-Guided)

 Uses
 - Datum.text
 - Prediction - Annotation.text

-Coherence is an LLM-guided metric that measures the collective quality of a summary on an integer scale of 1 to 5, where 5 indicates the highest coherence.
+Summary coherence is an LLM-guided metric that measures the collective quality of a summary on an integer scale of 1 to 5, where 5 indicates the highest summary coherence.
 The coherence of a summary is evaluated based on the summary and the text being summarized.

 An LLM is prompted to evaluate the collective quality of a summary given the text being summarized.
 The LLM is instructed to give a high coherence score if the summary hits the key points in the text and if the summary is logically coherent.
-There is no formula for coherence, as the LLM is instructed to directly output the score.
+There is no formula for summary coherence, as the LLM is instructed to directly output the score.

-Valor's implementation of the coherence metric uses an instruction that was adapted from appendix A of DeepEval's paper G-EVAL: [NLG Evaluation using GPT-4 with Better Human Alignment](https://arxiv.org/pdf/2303.16634).
+Valor's implementation of the summary coherence metric uses an instruction that was adapted from appendix A of DeepEval's paper G-EVAL: [NLG Evaluation using GPT-4 with Better Human Alignment](https://arxiv.org/pdf/2303.16634).
 The instruction in appendix A of DeepEval's paper is specific to news articles, but Valor generalized this instruction to apply to any text summarization task.

 ## Non-LLM-Guided Text Comparison Metrics

 This section contains non-LLM-guided metrics for comparing a predicted text to one or more ground truth texts.
+These metrics can be run without specifying any LLM api parameters.

 ### ROUGE